faner669/giserInformationSystem/README.md

-# contact Information Save update and select
+# contact Information Save update and show
 Design by java and js